gsgundam/gacman/README.md

 Gacman is a simple and responsive theme based on [Jacman](https://github.com/wuchong/jacman) and Bootstrap for [Hexo](http://hexo.io) with some special features.

+Please note that, I really suggest you do not use this theme until v0.2.0 has been publiced.

 [Demo](http://gsgundam.com) | [GSGundam's Blog](http://gsgundam.com)

 [How to use Gacman or Jacman](http://wuchong.me/blog/2014/11/20/how-to-use-jacman/)